AndyJZhao/MVSE/README.md

-# Source Code of PKDD Submission 408
+# Source Code of PKDD21 Paper Multi-View Self-Supervised Heterogeneous Graph Embedding

 ## Important Notes
 - Due to the file limmit (<10Mb), we can only provide one example dataset.